Test the functionality of the field and preparedness for the event matches.

 - Internet - confirm an active connection to the Internet (specific ports and procedures)

-- Audience - test connection between FMS and Audience Screen program.
-The indicator turns green and the match start sound is played if the connection is made.
-The Audience Screen program must be running for this to be successful.
+- Audience Connectivity - test connection between FMS and Audience Screen program.
+The indicator turns green if any Audience Display is found, in cases where there may be multiple on the field network.
+Optionally, if the play sound box is checked, a sound is played upon successful location of the audience display.
+At least one instance of the Audience Display program must be running for this to be successful.
 A connection made to ANY audience screen will provide a “success” (such as if multiple are running on the network) and it is not guaranteed that all audience screen instances would play the sound.
-This SHOULD NOT be used as a sound test, use the audio test buttons within the Audience Screen for sound tests
+This SHOULD NOT be used as a sound test, use the audio test buttons within the Audience Screen for sound tests.

 Field Test - Hardware Warnings

-Warnings can appears under the "Scoring Table" section near the top of the Field Test screen.
-There are three possible warnings:
+Warnings can appears under the "Warnings" section near the top of the Field Test screen.
+There are several possible warnings:

 - Machine Firewall Enabled (pictured) - Having the firewall enabled can cause problems when FMS attempts to communicate status data to the Driver Stations.
 At an official event, contact support if this message is displayed.